-The main part of my doctoral dissertation is going to be a sketch grammar of Ucayali-Pajonal (UP) Ashéninka, an Arawakan language of the Campan subgroup spoken in Peru, in the Ucayali Department, between the Eastern Andean foothills and the Amazonian plain.
-The dissertation will be completed with other topics that study UP Ashéninka in the context of the other Campan languages.
+The main part of my doctoral dissertation is going to be a grammar of Ucayali-Pajonal (UP) Ashéninka, an Arawakan language of the Campan subgroup spoken in Peru, in the Ucayali Department, between the Eastern Andean foothills and the Amazonian plain.
+The dissertation will be completed with two already published articles that treat aspects of UP Ashéninka in the context of the other Campan languages.
 My research is based on linguistic data gathered during four field trips to the area where this language is spoken.

 Fields of interest

 - Descriptive linguistics

 I am writing my doctoral dissertation under the direction of Mily Crevels and Maarten Mous.
 I have been gathering linguistic data from native speakers in the small mestizo settlement of Atalaya (Ucayali, Peru) and some nearby Ashéninka communities during four field trips between 2015 and 2019.
 I have been working with the Ashéninka language as it is spoken on the upper Ucayali River.